 Every year since the Volunteer program was resurrected in 2019, Volunteers gathered on deck, the evening of July 4, along with family members, bringing their own appetizers and beverages, to celebrate our Volunteer Contributions and enjoy the City of Charleston's Fireworks display over the Aircraft Carrier Yorktown.

-But before that could really start, the volunteers needed to complete two sailor jobs,,downrigging and storm furling the large awning, which was no longer providing shade in the afternoon, but was obstructing the raising of our small boat up off the deck and swinging over the side to free up a large area of deck for visitors on board.
-Compliments to Ashley and Kyra who supported their guys in hauling boatfalls, tailing lines, forcing the heavy smallboat out over the rail and easing her into position.
+But before that could really start, the volunteers needed to complete two sailor jobs, down-rigging and storm-furling the large awning, which was no longer providing shade in the afternoon.
+With the awning furled and out of the way, Volunteers could now tend the boat falls to raise up, then swing over the side and "hip" the small boat on the port rail.
+That action freed up a large area of deck for visitors on board to set up chairs.
+Compliments to Ashley and Kyra who supported their guys in hauling on the forward and aft boat falls, tailing lines, forcing the heavy small boat out over the rail and easing her into position.

 As plates emptied, refilled, and re-emptied, Bryan passed the word along that he would like to address the crowd, and offer a few toasts, before the fireworks started.
 Meanwhile a large crowd of the public had gradually gathered on the dock for advantageous views, looking out over our deck and the expected show across the harbor.